Collaborative Research Support Program

 - Have the potential for high positive impact on society

-CRSP grant writers assist researchers with nontechnical aspects of proposal preparation such as budget preparation, biosketch formatting, CAD and table creation, meeting scheduling, cost share (when required), space acquisition, project and communication plan writing, education and diversity plan writing, etc. An overview of tasks completed by CRSP grant writers is provided below.
+CRSP project managers assist researchers with nontechnical aspects of proposal preparation such as budget preparation, biosketch formatting, CAD and table creation, meeting scheduling, cost share (when required), space acquisition, project and communication plan writing, education and diversity plan writing, etc. In addition, CRSP project managers assist faculty groups of any size with customized, targeted funding searches.
+Assistance from CRSP project managers are subject to availability and will refer researchers to additional resources if a CRSP project manager is unavailable.
+An overview of tasks completed by CRSP project managers is provided below.

 Applications are accepted at any time during the year.
 The Principal Investigator must be tenure-track or tenured faculty in residence at the University of Utah at the time of application with an appointment of at least 0.75 FTE.
 The remainder of the team (if applicable) may include researchers at the University of Utah, other universities, industry partners, etc.